XIU2/TrackersListCollection/README.md

 ### What is Tracker?

-Tracker is a necessary role in BT download, it can effectively improve BT download speed.
+Tracker plays a necessary role in BT download, it can effectively improve BT download speed.

 > Record user information that downloads the same resource to **help you connect with other users**.